mongodb/docs/source/reference/mongoimport.rst

    Accept import of data expressed with multiple MongoDB document within a single :term:`JSON` array.

-   Use in conjunction with :command:`mongoexport --jsonArray` to import data written as a single :term:`JSON` array.
+   Use in conjunction with :option:`mongoexport --jsonArray` to import data written as a single :term:`JSON` array.
 Limited to imports of 4 MB or smaller.